-Let’s face it, science for kids is all about hands-on science experiments, investigation and fun.
+Let’s face it, science for kids is all about hands-on science experiments, investigations, and fun.
 Science for teachers is quite another story.

-Hold on to your bunsen burners, our new Push and Pull Science Unit Plan for Grade 4 is here!
+Hold on to your bunsen burners, our new Push and Pull Science Unit Plan is here!

 Science for Kids – Krazy Kristian’s Science Show

 Before we take a look at the unit plan, have you been introduced to Krazy Kristian?
 He certainly knows how to make science for kids fun!
 Share Krazy Kristian’s Science Show with your class and bring the scientific phenomenon of electrostatic force into your classroom.